 Author: Joanne Danckwardt of One Agency JD Property Agents

 Around the family dinner table or at drinks with friends, at some point someone will give their Wollongong property market forecast.
-Having been in the real estate industry for 20+ years, I’ve seen how trends have emerged over time.
+Having been in the real estate industry for almost 30 years, I’ve seen how trends have emerged over time.
 There are cycles where the season will be more difficult for buyers, but a great opportunity for sellers.
 And vice versa.

 Working as a real estate agent around buyers and sellers every day has proven it’s difficult to predict what will happen with the real estate market tomorrow.

 The Global Financial Crisis (GFC) was the last major decline in the real estate market.
 Like COVID, we didn’t see this coming.
-However, the GFC’s impact on the real estate industry was different to the current coronavirus pandemic.
+However, the GFC’s impact on the real estate industry was different to the coronavirus pandemic.
 The unemployment rate affected the market, as industries and businesses closed down.
 This, in turn, impacted buyer confidence.
-This time, there have been other factors at play that have created confidence.
+This time, there were other factors at play that have created confidence.

 Elements that can impact decisions on buying and selling due to financial strains on the family, include: